Applying for Financial Aid

 At WSSU, approximately 85% of our students receive some type of financial aid.
 And we understand that the Financial Aid Process can seem overwhelming - even to those of us who work with the process year-to-year.
 The more you know about the process, the more successful you will be in completing the process.

-- Your 2016 W-2 forms and other records of money earned
+- 2017 W-2 forms and other records for earned income

-- Your Parents' 2016 Federal Income Tax Return, if you are a dependent student.
+- Your parents' 2017 Federal Income Tax Return if you are a dependent student

 - If this is your first time filing a FAFSA application, you and your parent, if applicable can apply for a FSA ID at Federal Student Aid.
 You can use your new FSA ID immediately to complete, sign and submit a new or updated FAFSA.